 Transmission Shifting Delays.

 Delays between gear shifts tend to be more common in modern vehicles that rely on electronics and various sensors.
 If your vehicle is experiencing this problem, it may not necessarily be a problem with the transmission itself, but a problem with your vehicles ECU or sensors.
 This is a more advanced problem requiring the special attention of a transmission specialist.

 What if it’s too late?
 Why it’s better to rebuild than replace your transmission.

 While replacing your transmission sounds like it would be the better investment, you’d be wrong.
 A full-blown transmission replacement tends to be very costly because you are replacing the entire transmission unit.
 More often than not, your transmission only contains a few failing components.

-When it comes down to it, its better to rebuild your transmission than to replace it.
-Rebuilding your transmission requires that the technician disassemble your transmission and inspect all of it’s moving components.
+When it comes down to it, it’s better to rebuild your transmission than to replace it.
+Rebuilding your transmission requires that the technician disassemble your transmission and inspect all of its moving components.
 This frequently reveals the source of the failure.
 Once the transmission specialist spots the problem, they can fix things simply by replacing the part.
 Rebuilding your transmission with select components will almost always save you money so go to transmission shops that will be rebuild rather than replace!

 Connect with General Transmission Reno today!

 If you have any questions regarding transmission failure or are in need of a transmission rebuild, give General Transmission Reno a call today.
 We’re a family owned transmission repair shop built on values and integrity and we’re more than happy to answer any and all questions.